domingohui/100-days-of-code/log.md

 ##Day 38: February 22, 2017

 **Progress**: It took me a while to set up jupyter notebook within a virtualenv.
 I didn't realize jupyter should be installed within the virtualenv as well.
 The global jupyter doesn't care about virtualenv.
 It's time to dig into [scikit-learn's random forest](http://scikit-learn.org/stable/modules/ensemble.html#forest) now.

+##Day 39: February 23, 2017

+**Progress**: Using scikit-learn, I built my first model on a huge dataset using random forest!
+It's impressive to see how the machine can just crunch those data so fast.
+I only had around 80% accuracy.
+I suspect the missing data category and the random diagnosis types contribute to the relatively high bias of the model.

+**What's next**: I need to rethink how to treat the missing data, and group the minor categories in a better way, perhaps ignoring them would be best if they are not that frequent.